 The BEA Wire | BEA's Official Blog

-The U.S. monthly international trade deficit decreased in February 2019 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
-The deficit decreased from $51.1 billion in January (revised) to $49.4 billion in February, as exports increased more than imports.
-The previously… Read More
+The U.S. monthly international trade deficit increased in August 2019 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
+The deficit increased from $54.0 billion in July (revised) to $54.9 billion in August, as imports increased more than exports.

-Personal income increased 0.2 percent in February after decreasing 0.1 percent in January.
-Wages and salaries, the largest component of personal income, increased 0.3 percent in February, the same increase as in January.
+Personal income increased 0.4 percent in August after increasing 0.1 percent in July.
+Wages and salaries, the largest component of personal income, increased 0.6 percent in August after increasing 0.2 percent in July.

-Real gross domestic product (GDP) increased 2.2 percent in the fourth quarter of 2018, according to the “third” estimate released by the Bureau of Economic Analysis.
-The growth rate was revised down 0.4 percentage point from the “initial” estimate released in February.
-In the third quarter, real… Read More
+Real gross domestic product (GDP) increased 2.0 percent in the second quarter of 2019, according to the “third” estimate released by the Bureau of Economic Analysis.
+The growth rate was the same as in the “second” estimate released in August.
+In the first quarter, real GDP rose 3.1 percent.

-State personal income increased 4.5 percent in 2018, after increasing 4.4 percent in 2017.
-In 2018, personal income increased in all states and the District of Columbia.
-The percent change in personal income across all states ranged from 6.8 percent in Washington to 2.9 percent in Hawaii.
+State personal income increased 5.4 percent at an annual rate in the second quarter of 2019, a deceleration from the 6.2 percent increase in the first quarter.
+The percent change in personal income across all states ranged from 7.5 percent in Texas to unchanged in North Dakota.

 New prototype outdoor recreation statistics show state value added, compensation, and employment for all 50 states and the District of Columbia.